stoodder/falconjs/README.md

 * Add 'set' method to collections (sets all values for a key to each model in the collection)
 * Divided fill method into separate methods for each type (reverse rolls)
 * Support for Knockout 3.1
+* Elements with the 'view' binding may now specifiy internal HTML which will override the lookup of a template from the 'url' attribute
+* Added Falcon.addConductor

 **Bugs Fixed**
 * Fixed reference overwritting on colleciton merge method.